 Hamsa Bastani is an assistant professor in Operations Information and Decisions at the Wharton School, University of Pennsylvania.
 She is interested in machine learning and high-dimensional statistics, with applications to healthcare operations, sustainable supply chains, and revenue management.
 Her work has been recognized by the INFORMS Pierskalla best paper award as well as the George Nicholson, MSOM, Service Science, and Health Applications Society best student paper awards.
 She previously completed her PhD at Stanford University, and was a Herman Goldstine postdoctoral fellow at IBM Research.

-Abstract: We study the problem of learning across a sequence of price experiments for related products, focusing on implementing the Thompson sampling algorithm for dynamic pricing.
-We consider a practical formulation of this problem where the unknown parameters of the demand function for each product come from a prior that is shared across products, but is unknown a priori.
-Our main contribution is a meta dynamic pricing algorithm that learns this prior online while solving a sequence of non-overlapping pricing experiments (each with horizon T) for N different products.
-Our algorithm addresses two challenges: (i) balancing the need to learn the prior (meta-exploration) with the need to leverage the current estimate of the prior to achieve good performance (meta-exploitation), and (ii) accounting for uncertainty in the estimated prior by appropriately “widening” the prior as a function of its estimation error, thereby ensuring convergence of each price experiment.
-We prove that the price of an unknown prior for Thompson sampling is negligible in experiment-rich environments (large N).
-In particular, our algorithm’s meta regret can be upper bounded by O(√NT) when the covariance of the prior is known, and O(N^3/4 √T) otherwise.
+Abstract: We study the problem of learning shared structure across a sequence of dynamic pricing experiments for related products.
+We consider a practical formulation where the unknown demand parameters for each product come from an unknown distribution (prior) that is shared across products.
+We then propose a meta dynamic pricing algorithm that learns this prior online while solving a sequence of Thompson sampling pricing experiments (each with horizon T) for N different products.
+Our algorithm addresses two challenges: (i) balancing the need to learn the prior (meta-exploration) with the need to leverage the estimated prior to achieve good performance (meta-exploitation), and (ii) accounting for uncertainty in the estimated prior by appropriately “widening” the prior as a function of its estimation error, thereby ensuring convergence of each price experiment.
+Unlike prior-independent approaches, our algorithm’s meta regret grows sublinearly in N; an immediate consequence of our analysis is that the price of an unknown prior in Thompson sampling is negligible in experiment-rich environments with shared structure (large N).
 Numerical experiments on synthetic and real auto loan data demonstrate that our algorithm significantly speeds up learning compared to prior-independent algorithms or a naive approach of greedily using the updated prior across products.

 Hamsa Bastani and Joann F. de Zegher (Draft), Do Policies with Limited Enforcement Reduce Harm?
 Evidence from Transshipment Bans.